 Most impact investors also monitor and measure the performance of their investments against the Sustainable Development Goals of the United Nations (UN SDGs), a shared global blueprint and call to action for achieving peace and prosperity for people and the planet by 2030.

 In impact investing, financial returns will always be part of performance measurement.
 And while impact investors target a wide range of financial returns, depending on the industry and asset class, most pursue risk-adjusted, market-rate returns on their investments.

 4. Allocate assets wisely and contribute to the growth of impact investing.

 Indeed, the possibilities are endless as impact investing is not limited by geography, industry, or asset class.
-In fact, impact investors target a wide range of sectors that need financial backing, such as energy, microfinance, housing, food and agriculture, infrastructure, healthcare, and education, just to name a few.
+In fact, impact investors target a wide range of sectors that need financial backing, such as energy, microfinance, housing, food and agriculture, infrastructure, healthcare, and education.

-Arowana Impact Capital, with offices in Australia, Israel, London, the Philippines, and Singapore, intentionally focuses on four key impact areas, namely: (1) livelihood protection and creation, (2) access to education and healthcare, (3) sustainable urbanisation, and (4) financial inclusion.
+With offices in Australia, Singapore, and the Philippines, Arowana Impact Capital intentionally focusses on four key impact areas, namely: (1) livelihood creation, (2) access to education and healthcare, (3) sustainable urbanisation, and (4) financial inclusion.
 We also contribute to the growth of the industry by sharing our insights and best practices, where possible, to empower others to learn from our experiences in impact investing.